Cliveswe/GIT/DOTNET/README.txt

 Instructions:
-Each of the folders in this root folder contain a project developed on Visual Studio programmed in C# .Net with WPF & XAML.
+Each of the folders in this root folder contain a project developed on Visual Studio programmed in C# .Net with WPF & XAML (data binding).
 A project may contain a folder called "DemoFiles".
 The "DemoFiles" folder contains test files that are relevant to that particular project.
 Please use the contents of the folder when testing a project.